 - Transfer the Dough & Score: Place a baguette board or a small cutting board right beside one of the baguettes.
 Gently pull up on the towel to flip the baguette over onto the board.
 Move the baguette over to the parchment lined pizza peel or unrimmed baking sheet.
 Gently flip the baguette onto the parchment paper, so that the seam side is down.
 Repeat this to move the second baguette over.
 Using a very sharp knife or a bread lame, cut 4-5 slashes in the top of the baguettes.The slashes should go diagonally and at a slight angle, going about 1/4" (.5 cm) deep.

 - Bake: Fill a small bowl with about 2 cups of ice cubes.
 You want to work quickly and carefully when transferring the baguettes.
 Open the oven and gently slide the whole piece of parchment paper with the baguettes onto the preheated baking stone or sheet pan.
 Quickly pour the ice cubes into the preheated skillet and immediately shut the oven door.
 Turn the oven temperature down to 475F (246 C).
-Bake for about 40 minutes or until the baguettes are a deep golden brown and sound hallow when tapped.
+Bake for about 25-40 minutes.
+It is traditional for baguettes to have a very dark crust.
+Check them at 25 minutes and decide if you would like a darker crust.
+I bake mine for 40 minutes for a dark, almost charred, crust.

 - Cool: Allow the baguettes to cool before slicing.
 This will completely develop their flavor.
 Baguettes are best when eaten the same day.
 However, leftover baguette can be wrapped in foil and kept at room temperature for up to 2 days.